divyansh1109/chrome-extension-chatbot/README.md

        connection to two Bluetooth devices."

 User: "Compare it with the XM4"
-Bot:  "The page doesn't contain comparison data with the XM4.
+Bot:  "The page doesn't include a comparison with the XM4.
-       I can only answer based on what's on this page."
+       From my general knowledge: the XM5 has improved noise cancellation and a lighter design, while the XM4 is often available at a lower price point."
 ```

 ### Wikipedia Article